-Twenty-somethings men and women with multiple arrests are on a ruinous path unless they are steered in a positive direction.
-This new program intervenes at a time when young adults still have an option of choosing to live a productive and meaningful life for decades to come.
-Positive Directions provides counseling, case management, and workshops on topics such as how to make a positive appearance in court, how to resolves disputes in a safe and healthy way, and how to overcome a history of abuse and trauma, and more.
+Women with multiple arrests are on a ruinous path unless they are steered in a positive direction.
+This program intervenes at a time when these women still have an option of choosing to live a productive and meaningful life for decades to come.
+TAP provides counseling, case management, and support on topics such as how to make a positive appearance in court, how to resolves disputes in a safe and healthy way, and how to overcome a history of abuse and trauma, and more.

 Many Maryland Nonprofits offer quality services desperately needed by women after they are released from prison.
 But how do women behind bars find out about them?
-Our ACT Program brings representatives from dozen of service providers inside the gates to make soon-to-be-released women aware of the help they can access.
-ACT puts a human face to the nonprofit world outside prison doors where women can find the support they need.
+Our TAP Program Director brings this information inside the gates to make soon-to-be-released women aware of the help they can access.
+TAP puts a human face to the nonprofit world of services available outside prison walls where women can find the support they need.

 CHIP Mentoring Program

-CHIP or Children of Incarcerated Parents Mentoring Program serves youth ages 6-17 in Baltimore City.
-Children are matched with a mentor for a one-on-one supportive relationship.
+CHIP or Children of Incarcerated Parents Mentoring Program serves youth ages 6-18 in Baltimore City.
+Children/Youth are matched with a mentor for a one-on-one supportive relationship.
 CHIP Kids developed the motto "Together We are Strong."
-It captures perfectly how CHIP's one on one relationship, monthly events, art nights and summer camp strengthen fragile families and plant the seed of hope and opportunity in young minds.
+It captures perfectly how CHIP's one-on-one relationship, monthly events, art nights and summer camp strengthen fragile families and plant the seed of hope and opportunity in young minds.